swatimaste00/E2B-Hands-On/README.md

     >- To establishe a private connection between selected SAP BTP services and selected services in your own IaaS provider accounts.
 - SAP Business Application Studio
     >- A powerful and modern development environment, tailored for efficient development of business applications for the Intelligent Enterprise.
+- SAP Event Mesh Connectivity Plan(Beta)
+    >- As of now, this service supports SAP Event Mesh to Azure Event Grid direct connectivity.
+This is available as Beta for Enterprise accounts only for now.

 **Microsoft Azure**